Feedback, Appeals and Complaints

 - This decision will have no impact in any future applications made.

 Under UK consumer law you have the right to change your mind within 14 days of your original enrolment, starting from the date on which your deposit to reserve your place is paid.
 In this event, all fees will be returned to you.
-You must make a clear statement of cancellation to us in writing or by clicking on the link below and completing the cancellation form.
+You must make a clear statement of cancellation to us in writing or by sending the following template email to Admissions.